Hackathon: As a learning experience for young people

 The judges arrived, and the pitches began.
 Each group took to the stage to make their pitch.
 They would outline the problem they were trying to solve and what their proposed solution would be.
 They explained how they had validated it using various tests and demoed a working prototype.

 Judging was challenging, as each group had overcome very different challenges and had their own merits.

 It was impressive to see how much work they had done in such a short space of time.
 There were no arguments, no clashes, just beaming faces that felt proud of what they had achieved.

 The Judging Criteria We outlined a few criteria that judges would use to judge teams to keep their pitch focused.

 - Team Collaboration

 - Great Design

 - Innovative Application

-The prototype was viewed on web as well as an android app for download.
-I was pretty gobsmacked as i’ve seen professional teams of designers take months to ship something very simple.
-These teenagers were calm, polite respectful and really hardworking.
-They managed in 2 days to create a concept, develop a prototype, test, validate it, and finally pitch it.
+We could view the prototype on the web as well as an android app for download.
+I was pretty gobsmacked as I’ve seen professional teams of designers take months to design and prototype simpler concepts.
+These teenagers were calm, polite, respectful and really hard working.
+In two days, they managed 2 days to create a concept, develop a prototype, test, validate it, and finally pitch it.

-I believe that using the hackathon format as a tool of education is a really powerful way of teaching.
-The students can feel like they are in control, can do want they want within a certain degree of criteria.
-They are able to be creative and shine together as a group.
-This is so far away from my experience at school, and something I feel the educational and academic world cold learn a lot from.
+I believe that using the hackathon format as a tool for education is a compelling way of teaching.
+The students can feel like they are in control and can do what they want within certain criteria.
+They can be creative and shine together as a group.
+This is so far away from my experience at school and something I feel the educational and academic world could learn a lot from.